 - Some wearers report that the upper is not as durable as the super-grip outsole

-Another clean trail shoe with outsole lugs to impress is the Hoka One One Challenger ATR 4.
+Another trail shoe with impressive outsole lugs is the Hoka One One Challenger ATR 4.
 You’ll achieve superior grip with the strategically-placed lugs, but it’s the improved durability that wearers truly appreciate.
 A large toe guard area, for example, helps prevent damage when you run into obstacles.

 While reviewers often note high expectations for each subsequent version of the Challenger ATRs, some changes, such as removing the tongue padding and holder, have become drawbacks in the latest offering.